Hochopepper/SwordToShield/Character_Creation/Classes/Gunslinger.md

 ### Ergonomic Grip (30 Scrap) (6th Level)
 You alter the grip of a weapon in order for it to perfeclty fit to your hand.
-You cannot have disadvantage within the effective range of your weapon.
+You cannot have disadvantage within the effective range of the modified weapon.

 # Maneuvers
 Certain maneuvers may refer to saving throws, the DC for these saving throws are